-Terminal degree: the highest degree in a field: example, M. Arch (architecture) and MFA (master of fine arts).
+Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M. Arch (in architecture) and MFA (master of fine arts in art or theater).

-Full-time Part-time Total a.)
-Total number of instructional faculty 263 123 386 b.)
-Total number who are members of minority groups 54 28 82 c.)
-Total number who are women 114 73 165 d.)
-Total number who are men 149 50 195 e.)
-Total number who are nonresident aliens (international) 6 1 7 f.)
-Total number with doctorate, first professional, or other terminal degree 195 44 239 g.)
-Total number whose highest degree is a master's but not a terminal master's 68 79 147 h.)
-Total number whose highest degree is a bachelor's 0 0 0 i.)
+Full-time Part-time Total

+a.)
+Total number of instructional faculty

+b.)
+Total number who are members of

+minority groups

+c.)
+Total number who are women

+d.)
+Total number who are men

+e.)
+Total number who are nonresident aliens (international)

+f.)
+Total number with doctorate, first professional, or other terminal degree

+g.)
+Total number whose highest degree is a master's but not a terminal master's

+h.)
+Total number whose highest degree is a bachelor's

+i.)
 Total number whose highest degree is unknown or other (Note: Items f , g , h , and i must sum up to item a .)

-0 0 0
+grac facu Total number in stand-alone luate/professional programs in which llty teach virtually only graduate-level

+lents